devgateway/iatiimport/README.md

 # iatiimport

 #Overview
 Tool for importing IATI data files into target systems.
-The target system must provide the endpoints described in the '**Integration section**'
+The target system must provide the endpoints described in the '**Destination System REST Endpoint Requirements**'